LukeEcomod/pyAPES_VESBO/README.md

 ## Migration to Python3
 https://docs.python.org/3.0/whatsnew/3.0.html
-Code is mainly written so that it works in both python 2.7 and 3.6.6 Code should run python version >3.5
+Code is mainly written so that it works in both python 2.7 and 3.6 (should run versions >3.5)
 * main things:
   - in python3, print is a function; brackets are needed
   - iterating a list: if a index is needed use enumarate() then list(range(len(foo))) is not needed. e.g. 'for index, item in foo:' instead of 'for index in list(range(len(foo))):'